Friday, 29 November 2019

 The latest 'crazy idea' to hit my head has been earth loop antennas for 160m.
 Initially, I thought these would be good only for receive, but then found transmitting was a very real possibility.

-If you've never heard of these, take a look at a July 1985 edition of New Scientist, all about earth antennas and submarine communications.
+If you've never heard of these, take a look at a July 1985 edition of New Scientist (link removed 2024 - no longer available), all about earth antennas and submarine communications.
 If you click on a page number, you get full pages to read.

 It's all very simple in theory.
 The schematic below summaries my set-up: two copper pipe electrodes about 30m apart, where the AC current takes a loop-like path through the ground between them.
 This effectively yields a vertical loop antenna in the ground that is ~ 4 x the distance between the electrodes.
 High soil conductivity might yield a shorter path and thus shorter antenna than lower conductivity ground.